wccosby/Project_Luther/README.md

 This project will really give you the freedom to challenge yourself, no matter your skill level.
 Find your boundaries, meet them, and push them a little further.

 We are very excited to see what you will learn and do for Project Luther!

+# Movies to manually enter into data because of string unicode issues
+* Legend of Tarzan
+* The Revenant
+* The Diary of a Teenage Girl
+* Nasty Baby
+* The Giver
+* Birdman
+* Metallica Through the Never
+* The East
+* Disconnect
+* What Maisie Knew
+* Straw Dogs (2011)
+* Biutiful
+* Melancholia
+* Predators
+* Mother and Child